-Then use the vacuum to gently clean the metallic fins.
+Then use the vacuum to cautiously clean the metallic fins.
 These pieces are also referred to as condenser coils and transfer heat away from your system.

-You need to be careful with these fragile coils.
-Bent or crumpled fins can influence efficiency.
+You need to be considerate of these delicate coils.
+Misshapen or crumpled fins can impact efficiency.

 3. Fix Bent Fins

-Use a butter knife to rearrange warped fins.
-You can also buy a fin comb from an appliance part store.
-A pro from The Frazier Company should take care of extensive damage.
+Use a butter knife to rearrange bent fins.
+You can also get a fin comb from an appliance part store.
+A pro from The Frazier Company should take care of severe damage.

 4. Clean the Inside

-After taking out the fan, fish out leaves and other yard litter.
-Then wipe the inside of the system with a wet sponge.
+After extracting the fan, fish out leaves and other yard waste.
+Then clean the inside of the unit with a wet rag.

 The only coil cleaner you need is water.
-Use light pressure from a hose nozzle to wash the fins, directing water from the inside out.
+Use light pressure from a hose nozzle to rinse the fins, spraying water from the inside out.
 Replace the fan once you’re done.

 5. Test Your Air Conditioner

-Now it’s time to restore power and turn your air conditioner back on.
-If it’s not running correctly, contact us a call at 402-628-0206.
+You can now restore power and turn your air conditioner back on.
+If it’s not running like it should, reach out to us a call at 402-628-0206.

 Related: Air Conditioner Service: Pay a Little Now, Save Later